kuzudb/kuzu-docs/src/content/docs/visualization/import-panel.md

 - `LivesIn`: Table name of the lives-in relationship between `User` and `City` nodes

 The naming convention for node tables is generally to capitalize the first letter, e.g., `City`.
-For relationship tables, it's recommended to use capitalized words separated by underscores (e.g., `LIVES_IN`) or `LivesIn` to clearly separate words in a readable fashion.
+For relationship tables, it's recommended to use capitalized words separated by underscores (e.g., `LIVES_IN`) or use PascalCase, for e.g., `LivesIn`.
+This clearly separates words in a readable fashion.
 The naming convention you follow is totally up to you, but it's recommended to be consistent in your naming across all database tables.

-## Import the data
+## Data import

 Begin the import by clicking the "Start Import" button on the top of the UI.
 This will first display a summary of all the tables that are going to be copied into the database.
 Click on the "Execute"